kae4ka/asd-project/tasks/task_9_1/README.md

 **Basic flow:**
 1. User navigates to the Outbox section.
+2. System checks access to manage data.
-2. System displays a list of prepared data entries.
+3. System displays a list of prepared data entries.
-3. User selects a data entry to view details.
+4. User selects a data entry to view details.
-4. System presents the details of the selected data.
+5. System presents the details of the selected data.

 ---